 And all these Google code lines are part of a single structure.

-Detailed statistics about Google reveal Maps, Docs, Search, Google+, Calendar, Gmail, YouTube, and many more sitting in a single repository, accessible by all Google engineers.
+Detailed statistics about Google reveal Maps, Docs, Search, Google+, Calendar, Gmail, YouTube, and many more sitting in a single repository, accessible by all company engineers.
 Imagine 25,000 people working as a single mind, accessing common knowledge bases and galaxies of already written code.

 20. Google’s version control system is called Piper.

-Let’s Dive into Some Sci-Fi Google stats
+Let’s Dive Into Some Sci-Fi Stats About Google

 (Source: Google X)